jenniferhubermayer/online-VAT-calculator/README.md

 ## Acknowledgments

-This project has been realized as part of the Super(Code) "Front-End Boot-Camp 2022".
+This project has been realized as part of the [super(c)ode](https://www.super-code.de/) "Front-End Boot-Camp 2022".